Breaking a Weight Loss Plateau

 In 2008, I began to change my eating habits in order to address some serious health problems.
 I also wanted to lose the excess weight I had accumulated over the years while eating a poor diet full of processed junk food.
-It took several years, but and I still have weight struggles, but I have lost over 70 pounds, and I'm still moving in the right direction.
+It took several years and I still struggle with my weight, but I have lost over 70 pounds and I'm still moving in the right direction.

 The Most Common Causes of a Weight Loss Plateau

 Here is my opinion, born of my individual experience, on the most common causes of a weight loss plateau.
 If someone is following a ketogenic diet, and not losing weight, or the weight loss is inconsistent (going down one week and up the next), here are some of the most common causes:

 - Eating more carbohydrate than they think (fruit, nuts, and yogurt are the particular culprits here).
 I call this carb creep.

 - Eating more calories than their body can handle without storing (this is usually the result of a very high fat intake - for me, too much dairy).